1950 United States elections

 Like his predecessor Franklin D. Roosevelt in 1938, Truman and the Democratic party managed to maintain control of both houses, defying the six-year itch phenomenon for the second time in a row.
 However, the election was still a defeat for Truman, as it strengthened the conservative coalition and ensured that none of Truman's Fair Deal policies would pass.
 Republicans also ran against Truman's prosecution of the Korean War, and the 82nd Congress subsequently conducted numerous investigations into the course of the war.
-The election set the stage for the presidency of Republican Dwight D. Eisenhower and the centrist policies of the 1950s.
+The election set the stage for the presidency of Republican Dwight D. Eisenhower and the centre-right policies of the 1950s.